 You need money.
 To get money, you need a job.
 To get a job, you need to nail the interview, which is sometimes seem easier said than done.
 Everyone knows the basics: dress nice, be polite, make eye contact, don’t lie about your experience, etc. Still, for every job opening there are an average of 118 applicants, only 20 percent of whom will be called for an interview.
-We’d like to give you a few advanced job interview tips that will help you stand out from the crowd, but will also make you analyze whether you are a good fit with the company you’re interviewing with.
+We’d like to give you a few advanced job interview tips that will not only help you stand out from the crowd, but will also make you analyze whether you are a good fit for the company you’re interviewing with.
 For expert advice, we enlisted the help of the Center for School, College, and Career Resources (CSCCR).

 Waiting to be called in for an interview can be sheer torture.
-Still, you should resist the urge to call and follow up on the status of your application — particularly if it’s only been a few days since you applied.
+Even so, you should resist the urge to call and follow up on the status of your application — particularly if it’s only been a few days since you applied.
 Human resources representatives deal with a lot more than job applications and interviews in their daily work, and an antsy post-application phone call is more likely to hurt your chances of being interviewed than help.
 This doesn’t necessarily mean you can’t check up on the status of your application if you’re feeling anxious, but you should do so in a less obtrusive way: “It’s better to send an email that says, ‘Hello, just want to let you know I’m still interested in the position.
 I know you’re super busy, I look forward to hearing from you.’
 It doesn’t require a response, but it puts your name out there,” advises Traci Fajardo, human resources expert and former HR Manager at Digital Trends.

 You have skills and accomplishments.
 The company you’re interviewing with has challenges and needs.
 During the interview, your job is to bridge the gap between you and the company.
-Rattling off a list of relevant skills is great, but you really need to make them understand precisely how you’re going to wield those skills to help the business thrive.
+Rattling off a list of relevant skills is great, but you really need to make them understand precisely how you will wield those skills to help their business thrive.
 “I like the people who come in thinking, ‘OK, how can I help this company solve this problem?’” says Fajardo.
-“A big turn off for an interviewer is an interviewee who comes in and says, ‘This is what I need; I want this; I’m looking for this in my career.’”
+“A big turn-off for an interviewer is an interviewee who comes in and says, ‘This is what I need; I want this; I’m looking for this in my career.’”

 - What are some of the challenges that you’re working on right now?